 (Driving day 6: 363 km/199 miles)

-We leave the cowboy land and drive into the Indian land.
-It will be an eventful day where we drive through land that Indians have lived on for centuries.
-We drive straight to Acoma Sky City which is the sacred city of the Acoma Indians and situated on top of a high “Mesa”.We continue to Albuquerque, where we eat lunch.
+You leave the cowboy land and drive into the Indian land.
+It will be an eventful day where you drive through land that Indians have lived on for centuries.
+You drive straight to Acoma Sky City which is the sacred city of the Acoma Indians and situated on top of a high “Mesa”.You continue to Albuquerque, where you can eat lunch.

-Afterward, we drive the small, winding and fun roads to Madrid.
+Afterward, you drive the small, winding and fun roads to Madrid.
 The last stop is Santa Fe, one of the most beautiful cities in the western United States.
-Santa Fe will be our home for the next two nights.
+Santa Fe will be your home for the next two nights.
 You won’t spend more than a few minutes in Santa Fe’s narrow streets before falling in love with the city.